frobertpixto/MegaCalc1/README.md

 ## Migration to SwiftUI
 This a migration from my MegaCalc repo (AppKit) to SwiftUI

-This is still a Work in Progress as I continue leaning SwiftUI
+This is still a Work in Progress as I continue to learn SwiftUI

 ### TODO
 - Add UI tests